waozixyz/kryon/README.md

 # Kryon Project - Implementations & Examples

+## Introduction
+Kryon is a system for defining user interfaces, inspired by the idea of having something like **HTML and CSS that works everywhere**, or like an **embeddable Flutter** for UI layout.

+The goal is simple: describe your UI's structure and style **once** using Kryon's language.
+This description is then turned into a compact binary file.

+This single binary file acts as a universal blueprint that different applications, running on various platforms (desktops, embedded systems, etc.) and using different technologies, can understand and use to display the same interface.

 This repository contains multi-language implementations (readers, renderers) and examples for the Kryon binary UI format (.krb).

 Kryon is a binary UI format designed for: